dhutapratama/docs/vite.md

 The `@viteReactRefresh` directive must be called before the `@vite` directive.

 > **Note**
-> Laravel's [starter kits](/docs/{{version}}/starter-kits) already include the proper Laravel, React, and Vite configuration.
-Check out [Laravel Breeze](/docs/{{version}}/starter-kits#breeze-and-inertia) for the fastest way to get started with Laravel, React, and Vite.
+> Lets's [starter kits](/docs/{{version}}/starter-kits) already include the proper Lets, React, and Vite configuration.
+Check out [Lets Breeze](/docs/{{version}}/starter-kits#breeze-and-inertia) for the fastest way to get started with Lets, React, and Vite.

 <a name="inertia"></a>
 ### Inertia

-The Laravel Vite plugin provides a convenient `resolvePageComponent` function to help you resolve your Inertia page components.
+The Lets Vite plugin provides a convenient `resolvePageComponent` function to help you resolve your Inertia page components.
 Below is an example of the helper in use with Vue 3; however, you may also utilize the function in other frameworks such as React:

 ```js
 import { createApp, h } from 'vue';